iamtakingiteasy/se-torchapi-ds-docker/README.md

 docker run -v /home/data/your/server/data:/home/user/data -p 0.0.0.0:27016:27016/udp -p 127.0.0.1:5900:5900 -p 127.0.0.1:8080:8080 iamtakingiteasy/setorchapids:latest
 ```

+Entrypoint checks if /home/user/data directory is empty, and if it is -- copies torch distribution to it before starting the server.

 # Customization

 | env variable | default                        | substitution                                                                                |